rozek/blockly-ai-playground/README.md

 ![UIElements](./Screenshots/UIElements.png)

-> returns a list with the names of all currently defined user interface elements
+> returns a list with the names of all currently defined UI elements

 ![UIhasElement](./Screenshots/UIhasElement.png)

-> returns `true` if the user interface currently contains an element with the given name - (or `false` otherwise
+> returns `true` if the UI currently contains an element with the given name - (or `false` otherwise

 ![clearUI](./Screenshots/clearUI.png)

-> clears the user interface (i.e., deletes all currently defined user interface elements)
+> clears the user interface (i.e., deletes all currently defined UI elements)

 ![removeFromUI](./Screenshots/removeFromUI.png)

-> removes the element with the given name from the user interface.
+> removes the element with the given name from the UI.
 It is safe to remove an element which does not exist

 ![appendTextlineInput](./Screenshots/appendTextlineInput.png)

+> appends a textline input element with the given name and label to the UI.
+If an element with the same name already exists, it is removed before the new one is appended

 ![appendPasswordInput](./Screenshots/appendPasswordInput.png)

+> appends a password input element with the given name and label to the UI.
+If an element with the same name already exists, it is removed before the new one is appended

 ![appendURLInput](./Screenshots/appendURLInput.png)

+> appends a URL input element with the given name and label to the UI.
+If an element with the same name already exists, it is removed before the new one is appended

 ![appendTextInput](./Screenshots/appendTextInput.png)

+> appends a (multiline) text input element with the given name and label to the UI.
+If an element with the same name already exists, it is removed before the new one is appended

 ![appendCheckbox](./Screenshots/appendCheckbox.png)

+> appends a checkbox element with the given name and label to the UI.
+If an element with the same name already exists, it is removed before the new one is appended

 ![appendRadiobuttonGroup](./Screenshots/appendRadiobuttonGroup.png)

+> appends a radio button group element with the given name and label to the UI.
+If an element with the same name already exists, it is removed before the new one is appended

 ![appendDropDown](./Screenshots/appendDropDown.png)

+> appends a drop-down element with the given name and label to the UI.
+If an element with the same name already exists, it is removed before the new one is appended

 ![appendButton](./Screenshots/appendButton.png)

+> appends a button element with the given name and label to the UI.
+If an element with the same name already exists, it is removed before the new one is appended

 ![appendTextlineOutput](./Screenshots/appendTextlineOutput.png)

+> appends a textline output element with the given name and label to the UI.
+If an element with the same name already exists, it is removed before the new one is appended

 ![appendNumberOutput](./Screenshots/appendNumberOutput.png)

+> appends a number output element with the given name and label to the UI.
+If an element with the same name already exists, it is removed before the new one is appended

 ![appendTextOutput](./Screenshots/appendTextOutput.png)

+> appends a (multiline) text output element with the given name and label to the UI.
+If an element with the same name already exists, it is removed before the new one is appended

 ![appendText](./Screenshots/appendText.png)

+> appends an unlabelled text view element with the given name to the UI.
+If an element with the same name already exists, it is removed before the new one is appended

 ![appendFinePrint](./Screenshots/appendFinePrint.png)

+> appends an unlabelled "fine print" view element with the given name to the UI.
+If an element with the same name already exists, it is removed before the new one is appended

 ![configureUI](./Screenshots/configureUI.png)